secrettakehometest/unrevealed-takehome/docs/interview-process.md

 **Key Moments from Transcript:**

-- **1:28-3:12**: Small talk about Dallas weather and metro area size
+- **1:28-3:12**: Small talk about [Metro Area] weather and metro area size
-- **3:34-4:26**: Mark's background overview (elder full-stack dev, agentic AI focus, Quasar and Sanctum OS)
+- **3:34-4:26**: Candidate's background overview (elder full-stack dev, agentic AI focus, Quasar and Sanctum OS)
 - **4:43-8:17**: Technical setup discussion (Windows, Docker, SQLite, Bootstrap, Cursor for tests)
 - **8:21-13:26**: Project walkthrough (Rails scaffolding, validations, CRUD operations, testing approach)
 - **13:34-20:38**: Code review of validations in Task model and controller
 - **20:46-23:55**: Docker volumes discussion - why it works without explicit declaration
 - **24:08-27:40**: Status duplication issue identified, discussion of solutions (constants, enums)
 - **27:40-44:56**: Live refactoring session - converting to Rails enum, updating all references, running tests
-- **45:02-45:55**: Closing - questions, next steps (Stephanie will follow up tomorrow)
+- **45:02-45:55**: Closing - questions, next steps (Recruiter will follow up tomorrow)

 **Notable Quotes:**

-- Mark on Cursor: "I'm a huge fan of letting cursor write unit tests it's it's more thorough than I'll ever be...
+- Candidate on Cursor: "I'm a huge fan of letting cursor write unit tests it's it's more thorough than I'll ever be...
 I just sanity check it when it's done and make sure when it's writing the corrections that it's not correcting the test to get a passing grade versus correcting the code that was wrong in the first place."

-- Mark on Docker: "I don't use them unless I need them I try to leave the code my microservices... it's easier to keep the user out of trouble if you put everything inside of a docker container rather than tell them to install it and use a virtual environment."
+- Candidate on Docker: "I don't use them unless I need them I try to leave the code my microservices... it's easier to keep the user out of trouble if you put everything inside of a docker container rather than tell them to install it and use a virtual environment."

-- Mark on the experience: "I don't know how exciting that was to watch...
+- Candidate on the experience: "I don't know how exciting that was to watch...
 I don't know if that tells you what you need to know about me."

 #### Detailed Transcript

 <details>
 <summary>Click to expand full transcript (45+ minutes)</summary>

-**Mark [1:28]:** there you go yeah it's going pretty good how about you
+**Candidate [1:28]:** there you go yeah it's going pretty good how about you

 **Them [1:35]:** add it

 **Them [1:35]:** yet

-**Mark [1:37]:** in
+**Candidate [1:37]:** in

 **Them [1:37]:** texas

-**Them [1:39]:** yeah i'm in texas i'm in dallas
+**Them [1:39]:** yeah i'm in [State] i'm in [Metro Area]

 **Them [1:44]:** peter shut off

 **Them [1:46]:** because it's freezing here

-**Mark [1:56]:** it was one of those weird days like i put on a hoodie when i went out for my walk today thinking it was like oh it's going to be a little chilly it's seventy five
+**Candidate [1:56]:** it was one of those weird days like i put on a hoodie when i went out for my walk today thinking it was like oh it's going to be a little chilly it's seventy five

 **Them [2:00]:** so in the

-**Mark [2:00]:** shade it was just right in the sun sweating
+**Candidate [2:00]:** shade it was just right in the sun sweating

 **Them [2:06]:** feet